ReginaNuzzo/academia-hugo-website/content/home/featured-talks.md

 widget = "featured"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 50  # Order that this section will appear. draft = true # false it if you want a featured section
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 55  # Order that this section will appear. draft = true # false it if you want a featured section

-title = "Writing"
+title = "Talks"
-subtitle = "A few of my favorites"
+subtitle = "Just a taste"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.
-  page_type = "publication"
+  page_type = "talk"

   # Choose how much pages you would like to display (0 = all pages)
   count = 0